 If sleep bruxism is present in the severe form for an extended time, the jaw muscles can enlarge, like a bodybuilder’s.

-The tracing below (Figure 20) demonstrates a typical sleep bruxism event and below the effect on heart rate (increasing from 70 bpm to 96 bpm.
+The tracing below (Figure 22) demonstrates a typical sleep bruxism event and below the effect on heart rate (increasing from 70 bpm to 96 bpm.
 The horizontal dotted lines in the tracing indicate the normal range of jaw movement during sleep.
 Sleep bruxism far exceeds this level.
 This is a 37% increase in heart rate strongly suggesting sleep bruxism has a profound effect on the TCR.

 Research has shown that during sleep bruxism events, there is also an increase in pressure on the brain (figure 23) due to increased blood flow due to the activation of the trigemino-cardiac reflex.
-This may have ramifications for those who are at risk of aneurysms.
+This may have ramifications for those who are at risk of aneurysms of the brain.

 Quality of Sleep:

 With sleep bruxism, ESS scores of 4-9 are common.
 Sleep apnea starts at 10+.
-Sleep bruxism can cause daytime tiredness almost as bad as mild sleep apnea and can result in decreased productivity, poor memory consolidation, and poor quality sleep and increases the risk of accidents.
+Sleep bruxism can cause daytime tiredness almost as bad as mild sleep apnea and can result in decreased productivity, poor memory consolidation, poor quality sleep and increases the risk of accidents.

-Considering everything discussed here, it is obvious that sleep bruxism can have a great effect on quality of life.
+Considering the effects of sleep Bruxism discussed here, it is obvious that it can have a significant effect on quality of life.
 Treatment of sleep bruxism with the only FDA cleared treatment, the Luco Hybrid OSA Appliance, can dramatically improve quality of life for those suffering from this disease, as well as their family members.
 It is currently available in Canada and the USA.
 Contact your dentist today if you feel you suffer from this common and serious disorder and begin…